Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Abstract

 \section{Abstract}

-Skin cancer is one of the most deadly cancers worldwide.
-Yet, it can be reduced by early detection.
-Recent deep-learning methods have shown a dermatologist-level performance in skin cancer classification.
-Yet, this success demands a large amount of centralized data, which is oftentimes not available.
-Federated learning has been recently introduced to train machine learning models in a privacy-preserved distributed fashion demanding annotated data at the clients, which is usually expensive and not available, especially in the medical field.
-To this end, we propose \verb!FedPerl!, a semi-supervised federated learning method that utilizes peer learning from social sciences and ensemble averaging from committee machines to build communities and encourage its members to learn from each other such that they produce more accurate pseudo labels.
-We also propose the peer anonymization (PA) technique as a core component of \verb!FedPerl!.
-PA preserves privacy and reduces the communication cost while maintaining the performance without additional complexity.
-We validated our method on 38,000 skin lesion images collected from 4 publicly available datasets. \verb!FedPerl! achieves superior performance over the baselines and state-of-the-art \verb!SSFL! by 15.8\%, and 1.8\% respectively.
-Further, \verb!FedPerl! shows less sensitivity to noisy clients.
+Globally, Skin carcinoma is among the most lethal diseases.
+Millions of people are diagnosed with this cancer every year.
+Sill, early detection can decrease the medication cost and mortality rate substantially.
+The recent improvement in automated cancer classification using deep learning methods has reached a human-level performance requiring a large amount of annotated data assembled in one location, yet, finding such conditions usually is not feasible.
+Recently, federated learning (FL) has been proposed to train decentralized models in a privacy-preserved fashion depending on labeled data at the client-side, which is usually not available and costly.
+To address this, we propose \verb!FedPerl!, a semi-supervised federated learning method.
+Our method is inspired by peer learning from educational psychology and ensemble averaging from committee machines. \verb!FedPerl! builds communities based on clients' similarities.
+Then it encourages communities' members to learn from each other to generate more accurate pseudo labels for the unlabeled data.
+We also proposed the peer anonymization (PA) technique to \tariq{anonymize clients}.
+As a core component of our method, PA is orthogonal to other methods without additional complexity, and reduces the communication cost while enhances performance.
+Finally, we propose a dynamic peer learning policy that controls the learning stream to avoid any degradation in the performance, especially for the individual clients.
+Our experimental setup consists of 71,000 skin lesion images collected from 5 publicly available datasets. {We test our method in four different scenarios in \verb!SSFL!.
+With few annotated data, \verb!FedPerl! is on par with a state-of-the-art method in skin lesion classification in the standard setup while outperforming \verb!SSFLs! and the baselines by 1.8\% and 15.8\%, respectively.} Also, it generalizes better to an unseen client while being less sensitive to noisy ones.